 Following are some pros that you can get using this programming language:

-Gives Faster Services in Default Mode: Julia responds to its pre-programmed abilities as per instructions faster than other languages.
-Though, now, even R and Python have been made faster by optimising them with tools like cython, third party JIT compilers, etc. But Julia does not need such tools.
+Gives Faster Services in Default Mode: Julia responds to its pre-programmed abilities as per instructions faster than in other languages.
+Though, now, even R and Python have been made faster by optimizing them with tools like python, third-party JIT compilers, etc. But Julia does not need such tools.
 It is designed to be faster right out from the gate.

-Delivers Automatic Memory Management Service: Julia and Python has a common feature of control over garbage collection and does not load the user with the basics of allocating and acquitting memory.
+Delivers Automatic Memory Management Service: Julia and Python have a common feature of control over garbage collection and do not load the user with the basics of allocating and acquitting memory.
 But the difference is that using Julia; you will not lose any feature, which is common to Python’s conveniences.